vitorhm/dsa-kotlin/src/main/kotlin/bigO/README.md

 - https://zerotomastery.io/cheatsheets/big-o-cheat-sheet
 - https://www.bigocheatsheet.com/

+### O(1) - Constant Time

+Complexity is constant, no matter how many elements we have.

 ### O(n) - Linear Time

 Complexity increase as elements and operations increase on the same amount.

-### O(1) - Constant Time

-Complexity is constant, no matter how many elements we have.

 ### O(n²) - Quadratic Time

 Every element increased, the operation quadratic increase.
 Normally this means nested loops for example.

+### O(n!) - Factorial Time

+The most expensive, basically we're adding a nested loop for every element we iterate.